Webpage and image optimization howto

 Compression

-IANIX compresses html and other text content with zopfli, a state of the art compression tool for compressing webpages.
-This is combined with the nginx config option gzip_static to serve pre-compressed content.
+IANIX compresses html and other text content with zopfli, a state of the art gzip compression tool, and brotli, a newer compression algorithm designed specificly for web use.
+Zopfli and other gzip usage can be enabled with the nginx config option gzip_static to serve pre-compressed content.
 Within an nginx.conf server block, set:

 gzip_static on;

-Compare the result to gzip with compression levels 6 and 9:
+Compare the results to gzip with compression levels 6 and 9:

 $ gzip -c -6 curve25519-deployment.html > curve25519-deployment.html.gzipc6